khattakdev/FlaskPortfolioSite/README.md

 # Flask-Site

-Minimal Flask template to get started on your blog application for MLH Fellowship Production Engineering track.
+Minimal Flask template to get started on your blog application for MLH Fellowship Production Engineering track!

 ## Installation